jbush001/NyuziProcessor/README.md

 7. Optional: Java (J2SE 6+) for visualizer app
 8. Optional: GTKWave (or similar) for analyzing waveform files (http://gtkwave.sourceforge.net/)

 Some package managers do have verilator, but the version is pretty old.
 Bug fixes in the most recent version are necessary for this to run correctly.
 MacOS should have libreadline-dev by default.

-### Building and running
+## Building and running

-1. Build verilog models and tools.
+1. Build verilog models, libraries, and tools.
 From the top directory of this project, type:

         make